 It’s a curious phenomenon, there is now such an influx into American cities / urban centers that the real estate is evolving before the surrounding infrastructure manages to even get established (meaning, the formula of coffee shops / art galleries / condos has literally lapped itself).
 This seemed to be the case in the Mill District of Minneapolis, where scores of handsome old industrial buildings have been converted to architecturally hip new apartments; yet one would have a hard time finding even a pharmacy within walking distance of said apartments.
 Still, the neighborhood boasts the excellent Mill City Farmers Market, as well as the ability to go for a casual jog over the Stone Arch Bridge, against a spectacular backdrop of St Anthony Falls – all included in the price of the rent.

-Aesthetically, one’s first impression is a lobby full of cleverly repurposed old timber – i.e. beamed ceilings everywhere you look – apparently shipped in from Portland, because, you know, that’s where there’s a lot of old timber.
+Aesthetically, one’s first impression is of public areas full of cleverly repurposed old timber – i.e. beamed ceilings everywhere you look – apparently shipped in from Portland, because, you know, that’s where there’s a lot of old timber.
 The hotel also boasts an extensive but unshowy contemporary art collection, mostly focused on local talent.

 An extremely thoughtful feature?
-A shower area with lockers – so one can clean up and run straight off to a meeting, even if one’s room is not yet ready.
+A shower area with lockers – so one can clean up and run straight off to a meeting, even if one’s room is not yet ready upon arrival.

 As well, being so ideally positioned with the Mill District, massive factory windows frame captivating views of the century-plus-old industrial landscape that surrounds the hotel – visually connecting guests with the architectural heritage of the city.